 24 months+ 18–24 inches 380–510g

 Length is measured snout-to-tail tip on an uninjured dragon.
-Weight fluctuates more than length depending on feeding schedules, brumation, and breeding season — a few grams either way is not a cause for concern.
+Weight fluctuates more than length depending on feeding schedules, brumation, and breeding season.
+A few grams either way is not a cause for concern.

 What to Expect in the First Three Months

 Hatchlings are surprisingly fragile-looking.
-They’re tiny, fast, and eating almost constantly — or they should be.
+They’re tiny, fast, and eating almost constantly, or they should be.
 At this stage, feeder insects should be no wider than the space between your dragon’s eyes, and a healthy baby bearded dragon feeding schedule means at least two feeding sessions a day, allowing them to eat as much as they want within each session.

 Growth during this window is the most dramatic you’ll see.
 A dragon eating well and hitting their basking spot can nearly double in length in the first two months.
-Their skin at this age feels almost papery thin, and their ribs are usually visible if they haven’t eaten recently — that’s normal.
+Their skin at this age feels almost papery thin, and their ribs are usually visible if they haven’t eaten recently.
+That’s normal.
 What’s not normal is visible hip bones or a sunken fat pad above the eyes.

 Why Your Baby Beardie Might Not Be Eating

 New babies often go off food for several days after coming home.
-Relocation stress is real — new smell, new light schedule, new everything.
+Relocation stress is real.
+New smell, new light schedule, new everything.
 Give them 3–5 days to settle and resist the urge to handle them constantly during this window.
 Picking them up every hour to check on them extends that stress period and delays the point where they start eating properly.

 If they’re still refusing food after a week, check your basking spot temperature first.
 If the hot spot isn’t hitting 105–115°F for a baby, digestion shuts down and appetite follows.
-Glass surfing — running frantically along the front of the enclosure — is a sign something in the setup isn’t right, and a dragon burning energy glass surfing all day isn’t focused on eating and growing.
+Glass surfing, running frantically along the front of the enclosure, is a sign something in the setup isn’t right, and a dragon burning energy glass surfing all day isn’t focused on eating and growing.

 How Your Juvenile Dragon Should Be Growing

 This is the phase where the diet starts shifting.
-You’re still feeding insects twice a day, but fresh leafy greens should be offered daily from around three months onward — even if they ignore them at first.
+You’re still feeding insects twice a day, but fresh leafy greens should be offered daily from around three months onward, even if they ignore them at first.
 The salad bowl habit is something you build now, because a dragon that never learned to eat greens as a juvenile is a genuinely difficult adult to feed.

 The Six Month Growth Plateau

 A lot of keepers notice what feels like a stall around five to seven months.
-Growth doesn’t stop — it just slows compared to the explosive early months.
+Growth doesn’t stop, it just slows compared to the explosive early months.
 As long as your dragon is active, eating, and not losing weight, a slower week or two is nothing to stress over.
-Dragons also commonly enter a brumation-like slow period in their first autumn.
-A 40–60g weight dip over that window is normal and expected — track it weekly to make sure it’s a dip and not an ongoing slide.

 What Changes Between 12 and 18 Months

 By twelve months, most dragons are somewhere between 16 and 22 inches and starting to look like proper adults.
-The diet ratio shifts at this stage — you’re moving toward 70–80% vegetables and 20–30% insects, rather than the inverse you had during the baby phase.
+The diet ratio shifts at this stage.
+You’re moving toward 70–80% vegetables and 20–30% insects, rather than the inverse you had during the baby phase.
 Protein demand drops as growth slows, and a sub-adult still eating a heavily insect-based diet starts packing on fat rather than length.

 Weight gains during this phase are slower and more variable.
 Females especially can show notable weight fluctuations if they’re developing follicles, even before their first breeding season.